How To Cut Peony Buds For Flower Vase Arrangements (With Pictures)

 The Best Time To Harvest Peony Blooms For Flower Vase Arrangements:

-• Peony bud looks like and feels like a marshmallow, puffy, round and soft but slightly firm
+• Peony bud looks and feels like a marshmallow, puffy, round and soft but slightly firm

 • A petal may be lifting away from the peony bud, indicating the bud is getting ready to bloom